Last updated 15th January 2021

 To install the software package, use the following command:

 apt-get install fail2ban

 Once the software package is installed, you need to modify its configuration file to customise it to your usage.
 Before you make any changes, we recommend that you create a backup of the configuration file by entering the following command:

 Once you have completed these changes, restart the service using this command:

-For any additional queries and information concerning Fail2Ban, please refer to the official documentation for this tool.
+For any additional information and recommendations concerning Fail2ban, please refer to the official documentation for this tool.

-It is recommended that you create and adjust rules on this firewall, to fit your needs.
+It is recommended that you create and adjust firewall rules according to your needs.
 For more detailed information on the variety of manipulations that are possible, please refer to the relevant section in the official documentation of the distribution used.

-OVHcloud solutions include a firewall at the entrance to the infrastructure, called the Firewall Network.
-Its implementation and configuration allow protocols to be blocked before they even arrive on your server.
+OVHcloud solutions include the option of enabling a firewall at the entry point to the infrastructure, called the Network Firewall.
+Configuring it correctly allows connections to be blocked before they even arrive on your server.

 Backing up your system and your data

 The concept of security is not limited to protecting a system against attacks.